LeiRoF/M1-Photoelectric_Heat_On_Interstellar_Grains/docs/throwManyPhotons.md

 ### How it works

-This function only consistto call the `throwOnePhoton` function in a loop, and print some informations if `verbose` is set to `True`
+This function only consist to call the `throwOnePhoton` function in a loop, and print some informations if `verbose` is set to `True`